functionguyy/technical_art/C_tutorials/c_variables.md

 ### Character types

-A character type variable will store character constants and manipulate string literals.
-In C, we use the keyword `char` to specify that a declaration is a character type.
+A character type variable will store character constants. `char` is the keyword that is used to specify the Character type.

-In this section, I will focus only on how `char` type variables store character constants because the discussion of how `char` type variables manipulate string literals is beyond the scope of this article.

 Character constants are characters that are represented in a character set.
 In C, a character in a single quote `''` forms a character constant.